 |License||It is open source project 2.0||It is licensed under the BSD license|

 |Type||It is static typing||It is a static and strong typing discipline|

 |Polymorphism||Parametric polymorphism in C++ is checked at compile time||Polymorphism does not exist in the Go programming language|

 |Boolean Operators||C++ uses true, false and bool||Go has logical operators instead of boolean|

 |Templates||C++ has STL (Standard Template Library) libraries||Go does not have template libraries|

-C++ is being used for most of the desktop applications development by Microsoft and most of the modern applications.
+C++ is being used for most desktop applications development by Microsoft and most modern applications.
 Objective C is used to develop Swift applications.
 Go programming language can be used to write code and maintain infrastructure and platform-level tools and applications.
 I hope now you must have got a fairer idea of both C++ vs Go.
 Stay tuned to our blog for more articles like these.